-The HSBC World Elite Mastercard won our award for Best Foreign Transaction Credit Card for a good reason.
+The HSBC World Elite Mastercard won our Best Foreign Transaction Credit Card award in 2023 for a good reason.
 It carries a minimal yearly overhead due to its $100 travel enhancement credit, excellent insurance, and no foreign transaction fees.

 The HSBC World Elite Mastercard earns HSBC Rewards points and offers cardholders benefits including an annual $100 travel enhancement credit* and free Boingo Wifi membership.